Antzelino/jino-dot-dev/index.md

 ## Credits

+I found this kind of format for setting up a website on X (a.k.a.
+Twitter) and I decided to try it out.

+I love it.

 Thank you [Oskar Wickström](https://x.com/owickstrom) for creating this.

 Github repo for The Monospace Web: [github.com/owickstrom/the-monospace-web](https://github.com/owickstrom/the-monospace-web)

 <!-- Comments